minetest/minetest/doc/lua_api.md

 Bone weights should be normalized, e.g. using ["normalize all" in Blender](https://docs.blender.org/manual/en/4.2/grease_pencil/modes/weight_paint/weights_menu.html#normalize-all).

+Note that nodes using matrix transforms must not be animated.
+This also extends to bone overrides, which must not be applied to them.

 You can use the [Khronos glTF validator](https://github.com/KhronosGroup/glTF-Validator) to check whether a model is a valid glTF file.